Back to Blog

 Memory Management in CUDA

-CUDA programming also lets one manage data transfer between the CPU (host) and GPU (device).
-The CPU and GPU have separate memory spaces: the computer's RAM for the CPU, and the GPU's on-board VRAM for the GPU.
-You can't directly access GPU memory from the CPU or vice versa—you have to explicitly copy data across the PCIe (or NVLink) bus connecting them.
-This was one of the biggest surprises when coming from PyTorch, where moving a tensor to the GPU is one line and usually that's all you think about.
+In CUDA, you manage data movement between CPU (host) and GPU (device) yourself.
+The CPU and GPU have separate memory spaces: RAM for the CPU, VRAM for the GPU.
+You can't access one from the other directly—data has to be copied across the PCIe (or NVLink) bus.
+If you're coming from PyTorch, where moving a tensor to the GPU is one line, this feels like a lot of ceremony.

 In raw CUDA C/C++, a common pattern is: allocate memory on the GPU (cudaMalloc), copy data from host to device (cudaMemcpy), launch kernels to do computation, copy results back to host, and finally free GPU memory (cudaFree).